ewoodhead/npa-hierarchy/README.md

 ## Examples

 The simplest way to use the library is to use the `solve-problem` macro.
 The basic invocation is illustrated by the example for CHSH given above.
-Internally, the library uses the Collins-Gisin projection.
+The library uses the Collins-Gisin projection.
 Projectors can be written like `A1\|1` or `A1/1`.
+The letter(s) indicate the party, the first number is the output, and the second number (after the '/') is the input.
 (The identity can be written `Id` but it can usually be omitted: numbers are usually treated as themselves multiplied by the identity.)
 For example, you can maximise the CH74 form of CHSH with
 ```
 (solve-problem
  (maximise A1/1 B1/1 + A1/1 B1/2 + A1/2 B1/1 - A1/2 B1/2